 Maths?
 Outside?
 How?

-Plastic rulers and tape measures can be made great use of for measuring plant growth, the circumference of a tree trunk, or the area of a garden bed for example.
-Make sure children record them in the garden observation centre.
-If you have some bring some balance scales outdoors to compare the weights of different items you find in the garden.
-You’ll find that with small prompts like these children will begin problem-solving by themselves.
+Bring some balance scales outdoors to compare the weights of different items you find in the garden.
+You’ll find that children will begin problem-solving by themselves with small prompts like these.
 There are so many opportunities for sorting or comparison, fractions, estimation, measurement, math operations, and patterns everywhere you look in nature.

 Some ideas to get you problem-solving outdoors: